-Required Construction Monitoring Programs Relevant authority(s) and council(s) to be consulted for Construction Monitoring Program Surface Water refer Appendix D. (a) Surface Water Quality Monitoring Program DPI Water, Sydney Water and relevant council(s) Quality and Groundwater 5. (b) Groundwater Monitoring Program DPI Water, Sydney Water and relevant council(s) P Monitoring Program will (c) Noise and Vibration Monitoring Program Relevant council(s), NSW Health C cease at th cease at the he (d) Blast Monitoring Program EPA Rozelle Interchange (e) Dust Deposition Monitoring Program EPA to traffic at the Rozelle Interchange Operational Water Management Plan comes into effect.
-C1 0 Each C Construction Monitoring Program m ust provide: Applicable Applicable Partially Not Applicable, a) details of baseline data available); Applicable, refer Appendix E b) details of baseline data to be obt ained and when; refer Appendix D. c) details of all monitoring of the pre oject to be undertaken; D. d) the parameters of the project to be monitored; e) the frequency of monitoring to be e undertaken; f) the location of monitoring; g) analysis results against relevant criteria; h) details of the methods that will b e used to analyse the monitoring data; i) procedures to identify and imponitoring are unsatisfactory; ar plement additional mitigation measures where results of and j) any consultation to be undertake en in relation to the monitoring programs.
+Required Construction Monitoring Programs Relevant authority(s) and council(s) to be consulted for Construction Monitoring Program Surface Water refer Appendix D. (a) Surface Water Quality DPI Water, Sydney Water and relevant council(s) Quality and D. Monitoring Program Groundwater Monitoring Groundwater Monitoring (b) Program DPI Water, Sydney Water and relevant council(s) Program will (c) Noise and Vibration Monitoring Program Relevant council(s), NSW Health cease at the ening of Rozelle erchange traffic at (d) Blast Monitoring Program EPA Rozelle (e) Dust Deposition Monitoring Program EPA to traffic at the Rozelle Interchange Operational Water Management Plan comes into effect.
+C10 0 Each ( Construction Monitoring Program m ust provide: Applicable Applicable Partially Not Applicable, a) details of baseline data available ; ; Applicable, refer Appendix E b) details of baseline data to be obt tained and when; refer Appendix D. c) details of all monitoring of the pro- oject to be undertaken; Д. d) the parameters of the project to be monitored; e) the frequency of monitoring to be e undertaken; f) the location of monitoring; g) the reporting of monitoring and a analysis results against relevant criteria; h) details of the methods that will b e used to analyse the monitoring data; i) procedures to identify and improper monitoring are unsatisfactory; are plement additional mitigation measures where results of j) - en in relation to the monitoring programs.
+J) any consultation to be undertake on in relation to the monitoring programs.